nemonik/hands-on-DevOps-gen2/README.md

 The factory will pull a great number of images.
 Docker permits anonymous free users the ability to pull 100 on the docker.io container registry per six hours and authenticated free users a total of 200 pulls per six hours.
 You can sign up for a free authenticated account at <https://hub.docker.com/signup>.

 Back in your shell you can login you use the docker cli to login.
 The apropos is `docker login [OPTIONS] [SERVER]`.
-If you don't provide a `[SERVER]` it is assumed your intention is to log into Docker's public registry located at <https://registry-1.docker.io/> by default.
+If you don't provide a `[SERVER]` it is assumed your intention is to log into Docker's public registry by default.

 ```bash
 docker login -u <your username>